 This course encompasses technology innovation and strategy for managers and entrepreneurs including understanding technological change, innovations, and strategy.
 Topics include: technology evolution, adoption, competitive advantage, costs and benefits, and collaborative strategies including Web 2.0.
 Each student develops and presents a technology plan, using software, for a company or business as a final project.
+Class must be passed with a 2.0 or better to count for BAS-Applied Management degree.
 Prerequisite: meets the criteria for acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.

-Marketing for Managers • 5 Credits
+Marketing for Managers • 5.0 Credits

 This course helps develop the marketing knowledge and skills necessary for the successful manager of a profit or not-for-profit organization, including business start-ups.
 Topics include understanding marketing concepts, including the development of and the execution of a marketing strategy.
 The course focuses on niche, business-to-business and business-to-government marketing as well as the marketing of services.
 The final project is to develop a marketing plan.
+Class must be passed with a 2.0 or better to count for BAS-Applied Management degree.
 Prerequisite: meets the criteria for acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.

-Business Planning and Strategy • 5 Credits
+Business Planning and Strategy • 5.0 Credits

 This course provides the fundamentals of strategic planning and business strategy for practicing managers.
 Topics include the nature and importance of formal planning, strategy formulation and implementation.
 The final project is completion of a strategic plan for a real organization/business.
+Class must be passed with a 2.0 or better to count for BAS-Applied Management degree.
 Prerequisite: meets the criteria for acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.

-BAS Independent Study • 1 - 10 Credits
+BAS Independent Study • 1.0 - 5.0 Credits

 A class designed to explore a specific topic of special interest.
 Students are required to work 55 hours to earn one credit hour.
+Class must be passed with a 2.0 or better to count for BAS-Applied Management degree.
 Prerequisite: meets the criteria for acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.

-Financial and Managerial Accounting • 5 Credits
+Financial and Managerial Accounting • 5.0 Credits

 This course covers accounting theory, application, and language, with an emphasis from a manager's perspective.
 Topics include: balance sheets, income statements, and statements of cash flows, financial statement analysis, cost behavior, and capital budgeting.
 Each student completes an accounting project designed to integrate course topics into a business project.
+Class must be passed with a 2.0 or better to count for BAS-Applied Management degree.
 Prerequisite: meets the criteria for acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.